pibooth/pibooth/README.rst

 .. note:: if you have both ``Pi`` and ``DSLR`` cameras connected to the Raspberry Pi, **both are used**,
           this is called the **Hybrid** mode.
-The preview is taken using the ``Pi`` one for a better video rendering and the capture is taken using the ``gPhoto2`` one for better picture rendering.
+The preview is taken using the ``Pi`` one for a better video rendering and the capture is taken using the ``DSLR`` one for better picture rendering.

 You can display a basic help on application options by using the command::